-Following the workshop, on 21 July 2022, an amended list of proposed strategic partnership priorities by wellbeing objective was created and submitted to the Future Generations Commissioner for advice.
-The response from the Commissioner was received on 21 September 2022.
+Following the workshop, on 21 July 2022, an amended list of proposed strategic partnership priorities by well-being objective was created and submitted to the Future Generations Commissioner for advice.
+The response from the Commissioner was received on 21 September 2022 and can be found at Appendix C.

 This led to the development of a draft Well-being Plan for consultation, which was approved by the PSB at its meeting on 5 October 2022.
-The draft Plan was also considered by Cardiff Council's Policy Review and Performance Scrutiny Committee (PRAP) - which has overarching responsibility for the scrutiny of Cardiff's Public Services - at its meeting on 18 October 2022.
+The draft Plan was also considered by Cardiff Council's Policy Review and Performance Scrutiny Committee (PRAP) - which has overarching responsibility for the scrutiny of Cardiff's Public Services -at its meeting on 18 October 2022.